ready4-dev/readyforwhatsnext/content/en/blog/releases/Datasets/Framework-Taxonomies/index.md

 - Framework - conventions
 - Framework - conventions (taxonomies)
 output: hugodown::md_document
-rmd_hash: 0df86460f4006b94
+rmd_hash: af781db2d85ff8c8

 ---

-Developers using the ready4 framework can either use the same taxonomies as we do in our computational models or else develop their own.
-We periodically release updated versions of our taxonomies.
-Currently available releases are described below.
+Releases of the [datasets](/docs/datasets/) of the taxonomies that support a [consistent code house-style and automation of documentation autoring](/docs/model/authoring-modules/authoring-algorithms/) are described below.

 <html>